The hearings—and the listenings

 (submitted, but not printed, as Op-ed to New York Times)

 Recent decisions regarding the Dakota Access Pipeline deserve outrage.
 How is it that the Army Corps of Engineers, having recently agreed to a full environmental impact statement and search for an alternate pipeline route, can, in two weeks of Trump Time, decide that they have enough information to allow the digging to begin on what NYT writer Jill Turkewitz labeled that “disputed patch of land”?
 Anyone who has half-followed the events at Standing Rock over the last year knows that an alternate route, which would have put the line closer to mostly white Bismarck, N.D., was scrubbed early in the process.
 And knows that news of “water protectors” representing over 200 North American tribes and indigenous people from Hawaii and the other Americas being shot with rubber bullets and hosed with water cannons in freezing weather has brought veterans groups, churches, and ordinary Joes and Josies to join the protest.
-Read The Article
+I expect the outrage to continue, and the protests, including a March 10 event in Washington, to swell.

 Standing Rock Outrage!